macCesar/purgeTSS/docs/configuring-guide.md

   }
 }
 ```
-This will completely replace the original default configuration for that key, so in the example above none of the default opacity utilities would be generated.
+This will completely replace the original default `opacity` values with the new ones.

-**Any keys you do not provide will be inherited from the default theme, so in the above example, the default theme configuration for things like colors, spacing, border radius, background position, etc. would be preserved.**
+**Any keys you do not provide will be inherited from the default theme, so in the above example, the default theme configuration for things like colors, spacing, border radius, background position, etc. will be preserved.**

 ## Extending properties
-If you'd like to preserve the default values for a theme option but also add new values, add your extensions under the `theme.extend` key.
+If you want to preserve the default values for a theme option but also add new values, add your extensions under the `theme.extend` key.

-For example, if you wanted to add an extra color but preserve the existing ones, you could extend the `colors` property:
+For example, if you want to add an extra color but preserve the existing ones, you could extend the `colors` property:

 ```javascript
 // ./purgetss/config.js